Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 03: Fast & Slow pointers.md

 circularArrayLoopExists([2, 1, -1, -2])
 ````

-- The above algorithm will have a time complexity of `O(N²)` where `‘N’` is the number of elements in the array.
+- The above algorithm will have a time complexity of `O(N²)` where `N` is the number of elements in the array.
 This complexity is due to the fact that we are iterating all elements of the array and trying to find a cycle for each element.
 - The algorithm runs in constant space `O(1)`.
 #### An Alternate Approach
 In our algorithm, we don’t keep a record of all the numbers that have been evaluated for cycles.
 We know that all such numbers will not produce a cycle for any other instance as well.
 If we can remember all the numbers that have been visited, our algorithm will improve to `O(N)` as, then, each number will be evaluated for cycles only once.
 We can keep track of this by creating a separate array, however, in this case, the space complexity of our algorithm will increase to `O(N)`.